Daniel Alfredsson: Post-playing career

+Hockey operations career

 After retiring as a player, Alfredsson joined the Ottawa Senators as senior advisor of hockey operations.

-Alfredsson and the Senators did not agree to a new contract for the 2018 season.
+Alfredsson and the Senators did not agree to a new contract in July 2017.

+Coaching career

+Ottawa Senators (2023–present)

+On 13 October 2023 it was announced that Alfredsson had re-joined the Ottawa Senators organization in a player development coaching role.
+On 18 December 2023 the Ottawa Senators relieved head coach D. J. Smith of his duties and announced the appointment of Jacques Martin as head coach, and Alfredsson as assistant coach.
+Alfredsson made his coaching debut in a game on 19 December against the Arizona Coyotes.
+After interim coach Martin was replaced by the new permanent head coach, Travis Green, it was announced the Alfredsson would remain as part of Green's staff.

 Personal life

 Alfredsson married long-time girlfriend Birgitta (née Backman) on 31 July 2004.
-They are the parents of four sons, Hugo, Loui, Fenix and William Erik.
+They are the parents of four sons.
 The family resides in Ottawa and Särö, Sweden.
 Alfredsson's parents are Hasse and Margareta Alfredsson.

 Alfredsson's younger brother Henric Alfredsson played with the Ontario Hockey League's Ottawa 67's as a 19-year-old during their 1999 Memorial Cup-winning season.
-Henric decided to stay in Ottawa after his junior hockey career with the 67's was complete and now works for the Ottawa Police Service.
+Henric decided to stay in Ottawa after his junior hockey career with the 67's was complete and worked for the Ottawa Police Service.

 On 5 March 2015, Alfredsson was presented with the key to the city by Ottawa Deputy Mayor Bob Monette; Mayor Jim Watson was recuperating from a broken pelvis suffered in a snowmobiling accident and was unavailable.
 The key to the city is the city's highest honour, reserved only for the people who make the greatest impact on Ottawa residents.
 The honour was in recognition not only of Alfredsson's accomplishments with the Senators, but also for his off-ice leadership and advocacy with the Ottawa Senators Foundation, the Royal Ottawa Foundation for Mental Health and the Boys and Girls Club of Ottawa.

-Alfredsson officially became a Canadian citizen at a special ceremony at the 2016 World Cup of Hockey on 20 September 2016.
+Alfredsson became a Canadian citizen at a special ceremony at the 2016 World Cup of Hockey on 20 September 2016.